From lunches and carols to markets and meeting Santa

 Sunsets and fairy lights at this beachfront eatery

-Dutchies has cocktails, sushi and welcomes all (dogs, too)
+Dutchies has cocktails, sushi, a sea view and welcomes all (dogs, too)

 Grotto Road, in Hermanus, winds down through wild, green coastal growth and delivers you to Dutchies, a charming, family-friendly beachfront eatery, where nature is all around.

 In front is Grotto beach, which has Blue Flag status, an award that acknowledges safety, ecological value, beauty, and accessibility (it’s a 10-minute drive from central Hermanus and is safe for swimming, surfing, and other watersports).
 The back and sides of Dutchies is hugged by dune forest, and small wagtails and mossies comb the grounds of the restaurant for crumbs.

 There’s a choice of three seating areas there: inside the restaurant, which at night is lit with candles; the courtyard, where wooden tables under umbrellas are set out around an ancient milkwood tree; and the breezy outside "porch" areas to the front and sides, which has generously spaced low tables and comfy chairs.
 Wherever you sit, you can kick back and relax; you won’t be rushed.
 Which is why it is a popular space for families.

 Co-owner Joke Gonggrijp says, “What we most love are familiar faces.
-For over eight years, we’ve watched families grow.
+For over 10 years, we’ve watched families grow.
 Babies became energetic grade 2s, juniors became teens and teens become adults.
 Everyone is welcome here at Dutchies, including your four-legged fur-babies.”.